Updated: March 2021

-On the basis of this, it might seem like power isn’t a good thing to change to adjust your throat hit.
+On this basis, it might seem like power isn’t a good thing to change to adjust your throat hit.
 Why would you want to make PG even scratchier on your throat?
 Why would you want an uncomfortably strong nicotine hit?

 Also, if you want a smaller throat hit, variable wattage and temperature control devices are great, because you can easily decrease the power and get a smoother hit.

-The same advice carries over to TC mods too.
+The same advice carries over to TC mods such as the Smok Morph 219.
 When you get right down to it, the temperature of your coil is the key thing you’re affecting when you adjust the wattage, so if you have a TC mod, then you’ll be able to dial in the right throat hit even more easily.